-There are 12 Core Courses beside compulsory Concurrent Field Work in each semester and two Elective Courses and two Generic Elective Courses which the students are required to complete during the M.A.
+There are 12 Core Courses beside compulsory Concurrent Field Work in each semester and two Discipline Specific Elective Courses and two Generic Elective Courses which the students are required to complete during the M.A.
 Programme.
-A student will be required to complete four Core Courses (beside compulsory Concurrent Field Work in each semester) in I Semester, three Core Courses and one Generic Elective in II Semester, three Core Courses and one Discipline Specific Elective Course in III semester and two Core Courses, one Discipline Specific Elective Course and one Generic Elective Course in IV Semester.
-Apart of this it is compulsory to pass one Ability Enhancement Course in IIIrd semester which is Non-CGPA.
+A student will be required to complete four Core Courses (beside compulsory Concurrent Field Work in each semester) in Ist Semester, three Core Courses and one Generic Elective in IInd Semester, three Core Courses and one Discipline Specific Elective Course and one Ability Enhancement Course in IIIrd semester; two Core Courses, one Discipline Specific Elective Specific Elective Course and one Generic Elective Course in IVth Semester.
 The distribution of Courses is as follows:

-Sr. Courses Semester-I Semester-II Semester- III Semester-IV Total
+Sr. No Courses Semester-I Semester-II Semester- III Semester-IV Total

-No

-1. Discipline Specific Core 04 04 03 02 12
+1. Discipline Specific Core 04 03 03 02 12

 2. Discipline Specific Elective Core - - 01 01 02

 3. Generic Elective Courses - 01 - 01 02

-4. Ability Enhancement Course (Non-CGPA) - - 01 - -
+4. Ability Enhancement Course ( Non-CGPA ) - - 01 - 01

 5. Field Work Practicum 01 01 01 01 04

-Total 05 05 05 05 20
+Total 05 05 05 05 21